How immigrants are preparing for the worst

 Are there forms we can fill out to sign off guardianship of our children?

-In past weeks, as news of ICE raids and deportations has spread, lawyers and charities have begun telling immigrants, both documented and undocumented, how to prepare.
+In past weeks, as news of ICE raids and deportations has spread, lawyers and charities have been telling immigrants, both documented and undocumented, how to prepare.

 How to make space for fear in their lives so they are not consumed by it.